tuck1s/sparkyRecipValidate/README.md

 ## Input file email syntax check

-The email syntax pre-check uses [this library](https://pypi.org/project/email_validator/) and adds minimal runtime overhead.
+The email syntax pre-check uses [this library](https://pypi.org/project/email_validator/), runs locally, and adds minimal runtime overhead.
 It also reports how many addresses are in the file before API-based validation starts.

 You can skip the pre-check using the command-line flag shown under "Usage".